3-(imidazol-5-yl)lactate dehydrogenase

-The 3 substrates of this enzyme are (S)-3-(imidazol-5-yl)lactate, NAD^{+}, and NADP^{+}, whereas its 4 products are 3-(imidazol-5-yl)pyruvate, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are (S)-3-(imidazol-5-yl)lactic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are imidazole-4-pyruvic acid, reduced NADH, and a proton.
+The enzyme can use the alternative cofactor, nicotinamide adenine dinucleotide phosphate.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (S)-3-(imidazol-5-yl)lactate:NAD(P)^{+} oxidoreductase.
 This enzyme is also called imidazol-5-yl lactate dehydrogenase.